emberjs/rfcs/text/0000-serializer-test-helpers.md

      }],
    };

-   test('normalizeQueryRecord - it can turn the array we get back from the server to the single record that ember-data expects', function(assert) {
+   test('normalizeQueryRecord - it can turn the array we get back from the server into the single record that ember-data expects', function(assert) {
      const normalizedHash = normalizePayload(this.store(), 'user', EXAMPLE_QUERY_RECORD_RESPONSE, 'queryRecord');

      assert.deepEqual(normalizedHash, {